xploshioOn/clickatellsend/README.md

 # Clickatellsend

-You can use almost every function of the clickatell API in a simple way
+To use this gem you need to be registered in www.clicktell.com, and get an API ID.
+You can use almost every function of the clickatell API in a simple way,

 TODO: Create parser for the callbacks of the clickatell API